 Starts at $0 + state fees and only takes 5-10 minutes

 The statutory merger is no longer the most popular method for converting one type of business to another, but it is still used frequently in a handful of states.
-The statutory merger starts with the formation of a brand-new business entity, followed by a vote to approve a merger between your existing entity and the new one.
+The statutory merger starts with the formation of a brand-new business entity, followed by a vote to approve a merger between the existing entity and the new one.

-Then, your business owners will need to voluntarily and formally trade in their ownership in your previous entity for ownership shares in the new entity.
-Finally, you’ll need to draft and file a document usually called a certificate of merger with your Secretary of State to officially merge the two companies.
+Then, the business owners will need to voluntarily and formally trade in their ownership in the previous entity for ownership shares in the new entity.
+Finally, they’ll need to draft and file a document (usually called a certificate of merger) with their Secretary of State to officially merge the two companies.

 The reason this is no longer the preferred option is that there is a new method that is significantly less hassle, and also typically less expensive.
 However, it’s not available in all 50 states, which is why the statutory merger persists somewhat to this day.

-The statutory conversion is the simplest way to convert your business from one entity type to another.
+The statutory conversion is the simplest way to convert a business from one entity type to another.
 Statutory conversions were introduced into the American business world fairly recently, and as such, they’re still only available in 35 states.

-You will also need to prepare and file the formation documents for the business entity you wish to convert to — the articles of organization for an LLC, or the articles of incorporation for a corporation.
-Finally, you’ll need to formally dissolve your original business entity, and your statutory conversion is complete.
+The business will also need to prepare and file the formation documents for the business entity it wishes to convert to — the Articles of Organization for an LLC, or the Articles of Incorporation for a corporation.
+Finally, the business needs to formally dissolve its original business entity, and its statutory conversion is complete.

 Generally speaking, the statutory conversion is a much simpler method than the statutory merger for converting a business from one entity type to another.
 However, the fact that the statutory conversion isn’t available in all 50 states means that some entrepreneurs are stuck using the statutory merger anyway.

-Recommended articles:
+Recommended Articles:

 Disclaimer: The content on this page is for information purposes only and does not constitute legal, tax, or accounting advice.
-If you have specific questions about any of these topics, seek the counsel of a licensed professional.
+For specific questions about any of these topics, seek the counsel of a licensed professional.

 Ready to Start Your Business?